HappyPathway/ai-library-framework/autodoc/dependencies.md

 Code coverage measurement for Python

-AgentRunResult(output='Coverage.py is a Python tool that measures code coverage by monitoring program execution to identify which lines of code have been run and which have not.
-Its key capability is analyzing the source to find potentially executable but unexecuted code, commonly used to gauge the effectiveness of tests by showing which parts of the codebase are exercised.')
+AgentRunResult(output='Coverage.py is a tool that measures Python code coverage by monitoring program execution to identify which parts of the code have been run and which have not.
+Key capabilities include branch coverage measurement, measuring subprocesses, and excluding specific code, commonly used to gauge the effectiveness of tests by showing what code they exercise.')

 **Links:** [Website](https://pypi.org/project/coverage/) | [Documentation](https://coverage.readthedocs.io/en/7.8.0)